 Labor have also indicated intention to avoid overshadowing, but there is no guarantee of this.

 On several estates the amount of parking available to residents is likely to be reduced, and will be less than the amount of parking provided for new private tenants.
 Residents have expressed fears that this could lead to the situation experienced following the Carlton redevelopment where many public housing residents have faced mounting parking fines.

 When will residents need to leave their homes?

-While information remains unclear for many residents, there are indications that residents in some areas have been told that they will need to leave their homes before the end of 2017, resulting in anxiety and a lack of certainty.
+While information remains unclear for many residents, residents in some areas were told that they would need to leave their homes before the end of 2017, resulting in anxiety and a lack of certainty.
+Some estates are now empty or have few residents remaining.
 The Victorian Labor government has not clearly said which residents will need to move, nor from which estates.
-Labor plan to sign as many contracts with developers as possible before the state election next year to lock in the sales.

 What will happen to residents whose homes are demolished?